-Password Policy:
+Password Policy for Staff:

 The Huron-Superior Catholic District School Board will use an enforceable password policy to provide greater security.
-Forced password changes every 90 days with historical logging and complexity will be utilized to maintain a highly secure environment for all staff accounts.
+Forced password changes every 365 days with historical logging and complexity will be utilized to maintain a highly secure environment for all users.
+All employees must use Dual-Factor Authentication.